predicted-response-decoding/individual-difference-analysis/README.md

 # Analysis for individual differences in mental information decoded from predicted voxel responses

-This program show individual-difference reflection (IDR) of predictted-response decoding for measured-response decoding.
+This program performs calculation of individual-difference reflection (IDR) of predictted-response decoding.

 ```
 .